kaiibe/hangman/README.md

 <h3>Getting Started</h3>

 <p>To run the game, you need to have Python installed on your system.
-Once Python is installed, you can download the code files from the repository and run the game from your terminal or IDE.</p>
+Once Python is installed, you can download the code files from the repository and launch the game from your terminal or IDE by running main.py</p>

 <h3>How to Play</h3>